- UNC-TV Series

 Because of her firm belief in the potential of digital television to serve all North Carolinians, President Broad, with the endorsement of the UNC Board of Governors and the leadership of the General Assembly, decided to include funding for UNC-TV’s digital conversion in the Higher Education Improvement Bond referendum, which was on the statewide election ballot in 2000.
 It was a bold proposal, with the $3.1 billion total making it the largest bond issue in the history of American higher education.
 The referendum passed with the support of 73 percent of the electorate.

 With the new digital technology comes even greater opportunity for service to the state, and certainly UNC-TV’s focus on local programming continues.
-The latest additions to the broadcasting schedule include North Carolina Weekend and Our State.
 The value and impact of UNC-TV’s efforts have not gone unnoticed in the television industry.
 UNC-TV has won recognition from CPB, PBS, regional networks and statewide organizations for its production, promotion, outreach, and development activities.
-Through the end of 2004, UNC-TV had received more than 100 industry awards.
-UNC-TV’s overall accomplishments were perhaps best recognized through two awards bestowed on Howe – the 2003 Distinguished Service Award from the North Carolina Association of Broadcasters and the Lifetime Achievement Award from the Board of Governors of the Nashville/Midsouth Chapter of the National Academy of Television Arts and Sciences.
+UNC-TV’s overall accomplishments were perhaps best recognized through three awards bestowed on Howe – the 2003 Distinguished Service Award from the North Carolina Association of Broadcasters and the Lifetime Achievement Award from the Board of Governors of the Nashville/Midsouth Chapter of the National Academy of Television Arts and Sciences.
+Finally, in 2012, Tom Howe was elected to the North Carolina Association of Broadcasters Hall of Fame.
 These prestigious industry awards are reflections of the excellent work of every individual connected with UNC-TV.